 - To investigate, when reasonable cause exists, possible violations of university regulations.

-All room searches by Student Affairs personnel must be approved by at least one of the following: the dean of students, the associate dean of students, the associate dean of student services, the director of Residence Life, or their designate, except in the case of an immediate and clear emergency involving danger to safety and health.
+All room searches by Student Affairs personnel must be approved by at least one of the following: the dean of students, the associate dean of students, the director of Residence Life, or their designate, except in the case of an immediate and clear emergency involving danger to safety and health.
 There are two basic situations which precipitate room search: 1) A clear indication that the established code of student conduct or health and safety regulations are being violated; or 2) emergency situation occurs which make it necessary for a staff member to search a room for a particular item, such as a discarded prescription bottle or a telephone number or address.

 If a staff member should enter a room and notice in plain sight evidence of a violation of university policy, federal, state, or local law, he/she may take that evidence and refer the incident to the university or civil authorities.

 Rooms may be searched upon reasonable suspicion of contract violation or concern for health or welfare.
 The occupant or occupants may be informed of the reasons for any room search.

 When it is necessary for authorized university personnel or their agents to search a student’s room without the occupants present, two staff members should be present.
-A student who believes this policy to have been violated may appeal directly to the associate dean of students.
+A student who believes this policy to have been violated may appeal directly to the Dean of Students or their designee.
 The appeal should be in writing and presented to the associate dean of students within 10 days of the occurrence.